 (3) Individual agreements made with the customer in individual cases shall in any case take precedence over these GTC.

-(4) Legally relevant declarations and notifications by the customer in relation to the contract (e.g. setting a deadline, notification of defects, withdrawal or reduction) must be made in writing, i.e. in written or text form (letter, e-mail, fax).
+(4) Legally relevant declarations and notifications by the customer in relation to the contract (e.g. setting a deadline, notification of defects, cancellation or reduction) must be made in writing, i.e. in written or text form (letter, e-mail, fax).

 (5) References to the validity of statutory provisions are for clarification purposes only.
 Even without such clarification, the statutory provisions shall therefore apply unless they are directly amended or expressly excluded in these GTC.